 Complications from a Transfusion

-Not everyone needs a blood transfusion is necessary following the TKR procedure.
+On occasion, a blood transfusion is necessary following the TKR procedure.
 If you receive a blood tranfusion, there’s a tiny risk — about 1 in 14,000 — that you will become sick due to an incompatible blood match during a transfusion.
 Blood banks routinely screen for all potential infections and illnesses, including AIDS and hepatitis B and C. In extremely rare cases, however, these conditions go undetected.
 It’s possible to have an allergic reaction or a reaction called a hemolytic transfusion reaction to the donor blood, although this is also rare.
 Signs and symptoms of an adverse transfusion reaction usually occur within 24 hours.
 Symptoms of these reactions include:

 Allergy to Metal Components

 Some people may suffer a reaction to the metal used in the artificial knee joint.
 The metal materials used in implants are typically made from titanium or cobalt-chromium based alloy.
 You probably already know if you have a metal allergy.
 If so, make sure to tell your surgeon about the allergy well before your surgery.
 Take the time to discuss the topic with your surgeon or medical team if you are unsure.